imvinayak32/Network_Simulator/README.md

 - Send messages between devices with acknowledgment.
 - Clear all devices and reset the topology.

+## Flow chart
+- Access flowchart directory for flowchart of each file of this project, this gives better and logical understanding of each file of project.

 ## Requirements

 - Java Development Kit (JDK) 8 or above.